willnorris/imageproxy/readme.md

 ## License ##

-This application is distributed under the BSD-style license found in the [LICENSE](./LICENSE) file.
+This application is distributed under the Apache 2.0 license found in the [LICENSE](./LICENSE) file.